Taipei: Climate

-Taipei has a temperate humid subtropical climate (Köppen: Cfa), with slight tropical rainforest climate (Köppen: Af) influences.
+Taipei has a humid subtropical climate (Köppen: Cfa), with slight tropical rainforest climate (Köppen: Af) influences.
 Summers are long-lasting, very hot and humid, and accompanied by occasional heavy rainstorms and typhoons; while winters are short, generally warm and generally very foggy due to the northeasterly winds from the vast Siberian High being intensified by the pooling of this cooler air in the Taipei Basin.
 As in the rest of Northern Taiwan, daytime temperatures of Taipei can often peak above 26 C during a warm winter day, while they can dip below that same level during afternoon showers and thunderstorms in the summer.
 Occasional cold fronts during the winter months can drop the daily temperature by 3 to 5 C-change, though temperatures rarely drop below 10 C. Extreme temperatures ranged from −0.2 C on 13 February 1901 to 39.7 C on 24 July 2020, while snow has never been recorded in the city besides on mountains located within the city limit such as Yangmingshan.
 Due to Taiwan's location in the Pacific Ocean, it is affected by the Pacific typhoon season, which occurs between June and October.